learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-05.md

 Click the add button.
 Add the pokemon name and image URL and click the save button.

 Weird, the pokemon is not displayed right away, only after refreshing the page.
 Exponent does not unmount the component when we are switching between screens.
 Thus, the query is not executed again and the list not updated.

-We have too way of fixing this:
+We have two ways of fixing this:
-- refetching when the list get focused again
+- refetching when the list gets focused again
-- update the list on mutation result, by providing a reducer that will change the internal state
+- updating the list using the mutation result, by providing a reducer, similar to how this is done in Redux

-Lets focus for now on reloading the whole list : go and edit the `PokemonsList` component:
+Let's focus on reloading the whole list for now: go and edit the `PokemonsList` component:

 ```js
 import { createFocusAwareComponent } from '@exponent/ex-navigation';